 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Stop taking procarbazine and get emergency help immediately if any of the following effects occur:Rare

 - increased sensitivity of eyes to light

 - increased sweating (possibly with fever or cold, clammy skin)

 - stiff or sore neck

-Check with your doctor immediately if any of the following side effects occur while taking procarbazine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking procarbazine:Less common

 - Black, tarry stools

 - cough or hoarseness